francuza9/ft_transcendence/README.md

 3) python3 -m venv < name you want for venv >
 4) source < name you want for venv >/bin/activate
 5) pip install -r requirements.txt

+( saving needed dependencies for project from env ( not sure ) )
+pip freeze > requirements.txt